Euroclass cables and data or fibre optic cabling in which these standards are affected?

 The requirement to install a Euroclass cable is to be compliant with BS 6701:2016+A1:2017

-If you are not installing to this standard then the non-compliance is advised to be notified to the building owner so that a fire safety report can be undertaken under BS9999 to look at ways to mitigate the risks
+Therefore, if you are not installing to this standard then the non-compliance is advised to be notified to the building owner.
+Thus, In such cases a fire safety report can be undertaken under BS9999 to look at ways to mitigate the risks

 What is BS 6701:2016+A1:2017?

-This is the British Standard associated with cabling and telecommunications equipment and creates a link from UK Specific electrical installation standards and how they apply to the cabling equivalents
+This is the British Standard associated with cabling and telecommunications equipment.
+Furthermore, it creates specifically a link from UK electrical installation standards and how they apply to the cabling equivalents

 “For new installations and the refurbishment or extension of existing installations within the external fire barrier of the building, installation cables which are subject to the CPR shall as a minimum meet the requirements of Euroclass Cca, s1b, d2, a2.”